The Politics of Innocence (with Kevin Mullinix and William Hicks)

-In this project, we explore the development of state policies designed to mitigate, discover, and remedy wrongful convictions across the U.S., as well as the effects of wrongful convictions on public opinion toward the justice system.
-We are currently developing a book manuscript tentatively titled, The Politics of Innocence.
+In this book project, we explore the development of state policies designed to mitigate, discover, and remedy wrongful convictions across the U.S., as well as the effects of wrongful convictions on public opinion toward the justice system.
+The book-in-progress is currently under contract with NYU Press.

-Race and Perceptions of Police (with Kevin Mullinix and Toby Bolsen)
+Race and Perceptions of Police (with Kevin Mullinix)

 Wrongful Conviction Organization Intake and Perceptions of Actual Innocence (with Samantha Luna)

-Using a unique survey-experiment, we evaluate what factors influence perceptions of actual innocence, and affect whether an innocence project volunteer would likely recommend a case for further investigation.
+Using an online survey-experiment, we evaluate what factors influence perceptions of actual innocence, and affect whether an innocence project volunteer would likely recommend a case for further investigation.